 You might also find comfort in one of the stillbirth societies that operate around the world, uniting women who have also lost their babies and actively support one another in dealing with grief.

 Coping with stillbirth is a very personal and individual process.
 Some women recover quickly, while others take longer to come to terms with their loss.
 When the time is right, you and your partner might consider trying to conceive again.
-A healthy and safe pregnancy after difficulties, such as stillbirth, is possible but requires careful planning and monitoring.
+Getting pregnant after stillbirth and having a healthy and safe pregnancy is possible but requires careful planning and monitoring.

 A better understanding of how your body works will help you cope with hormonal fluctuations.

 Detecting symptoms of hormonal imbalance can prevent you from developing serious conditions.

 Implement simple lifestyle changes and natural approaches to prevent, manage, and relieve symptoms.